letsblockit/letsblockit/data/pages/help/help-privacy.md

 - Your list is assigned [a random unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), separate from your user account.
 This ID acts as a private download token: your list will be accessible on `https://get.letsblock.it/list/$token`
-- This ID is decoupled for your account, and a new one can be assigned if you think the URL has been leaked, to block any download on the old URL (not implemented in the app yet, contact me to do it manually)
+- A new one can be generated if you think the URL has been leaked, to block any download via the old URL.
+You can do so from the [My account](/user/account) page.
 - The random ID reduces the risk of enumeration attacks.
 Other protections may be present, but I'll keep some obscurity here to keep them effective :)
 - In the future, I plan on allowing users to maintain several lists, to share one while keeping some filters private.